railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_menu.rst

 * translate the phrases directly in the client, which means that you can change them in their context, and that can be helpful to you while you're translating.

-..
-TODO - check the details of representation below
+.. todo:: - check the details of representation below

 .. note:: CSV